 The most common legal defenses include:

 Consent – In some cases, our attorneys might be able to make an argument that you had a reasonable belief you had consent to take the vehicle.
-For example, you might have been initially given permission to take the vehicle, but there was a misunderstanding on how long you could keep the car.
+For example, you might have been initially permitted to take the vehicle, but there was a misunderstanding on how long you could keep the car.

 If we can cast doubt that the vehicle was taken without permission, you probably won't be convicted of grand theft auto.